vcz-fr/Meetup-Notes/meetups/afup-bdx/2019-02-28_DDD-CQRS-Clean-Architecture-in-MVC.md

 By [Julien Vitte](https://twitter.com/pitchart), Lead Web Developer @ InsideGroup, [Slides](https://pitchart.github.io/ddd-cqrs-mvc/)

 ## Context
 The desired end product is an Enterprise Resource Planning solution for an agency, tailor-made that enables business collaboration, protected with a layer of configurable access policies.
 Guarantees the control and unicity of the company data, eases access to information, availability, data coherence.
-The solution must be able to evolve long terme and allow the frequent and fast delivery of high-value features.
+The solution must be able to evolve long term and allow the frequent and fast delivery of high-value features.

 ## The theory
 ### Clean Architecture